PaulNorling/farmers-market/README.md

 # Weekend Movie Sagas

 ## Description
-Movies Sagas is an application for organizing movies and move details.
+Farmers Marketplace is a app for making locally grown food more accessible.

 ## Prerequisites
 * node.js